 Damage billing is automatically applied to student accounts; therefore, the damage deposit needs to be maintained at the appropriate level at all times.
 This deposit is refunded upon request when a student permanently leaves campus housing or automatically upon graduation, provided there are no charges pending on the student's University account.

-Room and Board rates are typically updated each April for the following academic year and can be found online at http://www.ut.edu/residencelife/rates/.
+Room and Board rates are typically updated each April for the following academic year.

 Students are encouraged to keep their doors locked whenever they leave the room even for a very short time.
-It is also a good idea to keep doors locked whenever students are inside the room especially when they retire for the night.
+It is also recommended that students keep their doors locked whenever students are inside the room especially when they retire for the night.
 Students should report any missing items or alleged theft to Campus Safety and notify a residence life staff member.

 As of Aug.
 1, 2016, smoking and the use of tobacco products is prohibited on The University of Tampa's campus and other properties, including residence halls.
-While students are permitted to store smoking and tobacco products in their residential room assignment, use of all forms of tobacco/nicotine, including cigarettes, chew tobacco, electronic cigarettes, bidis, cigars, cigarillos, shisha and hookah is prohibited.
+While students are permitted to store smoking and tobacco products in their residential room assignment, use of all forms of tobacco/nicotine, including cigarettes, chew tobacco, electronic cigarettes (including juul pods), bidis, cigars, cigarillos, shisha and hookah is prohibited.
 Questions about this smoking policy can be directed to firstname.lastname@example.org or (813) 257-1877.

 The University does not have adequate facilities to store personal belongings for students during the summer.
-Items may not be left in student rooms, since the rooms are used for conference housing over the summer.
+Items may not be left in student rooms.
 There are many storage facilities in Tampa that will store student belongings inexpensively.
 Students and roommates or friends may decide to store belongings together to save money.
 Due to lack of physical space, no students will be allowed to have a portable unit delivered to campus to load or unload at any time.